OliverHeilmann/AI-HeuristicSearch-SudokuSolver/readme.md

                     if _c != c: self.C[ _c ].add( _rcv )
 ```

+### Modified Backtracking (Restoring Mutable Data)
+The only major change here is the inclusion of the 'unassign_value' after checking if a given state is a goal state i.e. if not a goal state then restore the value back to what it was before (and update S<sup>*</sup>).
 ```python
 def backtrack( state : SudokuEnv ):
     """Use backtracking search approach with constraint satisfaction propagation."""